AryamanSinha21/WebDev-Bootcamp/README.md

 ejs, and react.js files please follow the below given instructions:

 1> For Windows or Mac users Please Download  Hyper command line interface.
+2> Only for Window user also download Git BASH.